Wednesday, April 7, 2010

 © Chessie Roberts 2010, all rights reserved

-Do you find yourself having conversations with your ‘self’ about what you should have done or said in a given circumstance?
-How about what you think SHOULD have happened or how your SHOULD have reacted to fill in the blank?
+Do you find yourself having conversations with your ‘self’ about what you should have done or said in any given circumstance?
+How about what you think SHOULD have happened or how you SHOULD have reacted to fill in the blank?

 Bright Blessings, Chessie